Suhasi123/Neuromatics/README.md

 ---

-## 🌟 Features
+🌟 Features

-- **🔐 User Authentication**
+🔐 User Authentication
-  - Secure login and registration with password hashing.
+Secure login and registration with password hashing.

-- **🌈 Mood Tracker**
-  - Daily mood logging and visualize trends over time.

-- **🌬️ Guided Breathing Exercises**
+🌬️ Guided Breathing Exercises
-  - Interactive breathing sessions for relaxation.
+Interactive breathing sessions for relaxation.

-- **🤖 AI Mental Health Chatbot**
+🤖 AI Mental Health Chatbot
-  - Chat with an AI-powered bot trained to offer emotional support.
+Chat with an AI-powered bot trained to offer emotional support.

-- **🌻 Gratitude Journal**
+🌻 Journal
-  - Record things you're grateful for to foster positivity.
+Record things you're grateful for to foster positivity.

-- **🌡️ Stress Assessment Quiz**
+🌡️ Stress Assessment Quiz
-  - Take a short quiz to evaluate your stress levels.
+Take a short quiz to evaluate your stress levels.

-- **😊 AI-Based Emotion Detection**
-  - Detect emotions from uploaded images or live webcam using a deep learning model.

-- **🗣️ Community Forum**
-  - Share thoughts, reply to others, and connect in a supportive environment.

-- **🎵 Background Music**
+🎵 Background Music
-  - Calming music for a peaceful app experience.
+Calming music for a peaceful app experience.

+🎮 Relaxing Games
+Play simple, soothing games designed to reduce stress and promote mindfulness.

+📚 Articles & Resources
+Access curated articles and resources on mental health and well-being.

 Follow these steps to run the project locally: